 This course provides a rigorous treatment of integration and is the second calculus course in a three-course sequence.
 Topics include applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
-Upon completion, students should be able to use integration and approximation techniques to solve application problems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics.
+Upon completion, students should be able to use integration and approximation techniques to solve application problems This course has been approved for transfer under the CAA as a general education course in Mathematics.